AC Monza: Serie A (2022–2025)

 Monza began their Serie A season on 13 August 2022, with a 2–1 home defeat to Torino; Dany Mota's goal in stoppage time was Monza's first in the Italian top flight.
 After consecutive defeats in the opening five games, Monza earned their first point in a 1–1 draw to Lecce on 11 September.
 Sitting in last place with only one point in six games, Monza replaced Stroppa with under-19s head coach Raffaele Palladino.
 He guided them to their first historic win on 18 September, in an upset 1–0 win against giants Juventus at home thanks to a goal by Gytkjær.
+In their first top-flight season, Monza mathematically avoided relegation six matchdays in advance; no other team had done so on their Serie A debut.
+Monza eventually finished the season in 11th place with 52 points under Palladino, the highest point tally among newly promoted teams in Europe's top five leagues, and the second-highest point tally for a Serie A debuttee in history.